radius-project/recipes/CONTRIBUTING.md

 A good way to communicate before investing too much time is to create a draft PR and share it with your reviewers.
 The standard way of doing this is to mark your PR as draft within GitHub.

 **Thank You!** - Your contributions to open source, large or small, make projects like this possible.
 Thank you for taking the time to contribute.

-## Code of Conduct

-This project has adopted the [Contributor Covenant Code of Conduct](https://github.com/project-radius/radius/blob/main/CODE-OF-CONDUCT.md)